Our Team

 A man celebrating birthday at a restaurant with a lit sparkler on a dessert plate on a white rectangular plate with 'Happy Birthday' written on it, surrounded by chocolates, whipped cream, and berries.

-Wesley Cornelious McClure, II Harvard Business School Executive Education (HBS), Leading Professional Services Firms (LPSF)
+Data Science Social Impact Certification, Harvard Business School (HBS)-Leading Professional Services Firms (LPSF)

 EDUCATION: